trealla-prolog/trealla-OLDv1/README.md

 Crypto functions
 ================

-Hash a plain-text data string (or atom) to a hexadecimal byte string representing the cryptographic strength hashed value.
+Hash a plain-text data string to a hexadecimal byte string representing the cryptographic strength hashed value.
 The options are *algorithm(Name)* where *Name* can be *sha256*, *sha384* or *sha512* at the moment.
 If it is a variable it will be unified with the default